 Jump Squats (Calisthenics)

 One type of calisthenics exercises is jump squats.
 If you’re looking to feel the burn, here it is.
-While jump squats may not necessarily be your favorite go-to for fun, they really kick your body into high gear to assist with toning.
+While jump squats may not necessarily be your favorite go-to for fun, they really kick your body into high gear to assist with overall fitness.
 Although some may choose to add an external weight, it’s not necessary and can be done as a bodyweight exercise.

 Begin standing with your feet hips distance apart.
 Bend down into a squat position, and then push into the balls of your feet, exploding upwards into a jump.
 Land back on the ground and repeat.